elastic/kibana/docs/settings-gen/source/readme.md

 ```

-# [Required] An Elastic product name: 'Elasticsearch', 'Kibana', 'Enterprise Search', 'Elasticsearch Service', 'Elastic Cloud Enterprise'
+product: <Required (string) - the Elastic product name, e.g. 'Elasticsearch', 'Kibana', 'Enterprise Search', 'Elasticsearch Service', 'Elastic Cloud Enterprise'>
-product: Kibana

-# [Required] This will be the settings page title
-collection: Alerting and action settings in Kibana
+collection: <Required (string) - the settings page title, e.g. Alerting and action settings in Kibana>
+page_description:
+  - <"Optional (asciidoc) - A summary description that appears at the top of the settings page">

 groups:
-    # [Optional] The title of the sections that divide up a single settings page.
-Examples: 'General settings', 'Action settings', 'Preconfigured connector settings'
+  - group: <Optional (string) - The title of a section within the settings page, e.g. 'General settings', 'Action settings', 'Preconfigured connector settings'>
-  - group: General settings

-    # [Optional] Links from other places in the documentation can use this ID.
-For example, "For more information, see [General settings](./general-alert-action-settings)"
-    group_id: general-alert-action-settings

-    # [Optional] Markdown format wrapped in single or double quotation marks.
-This becomes the description content below the group title.
-Each bullet renders as a separate paragraph.
+    group_id: <Optional (string) - An ID used for links from other sections of the docs, e.g., general-alert-action-settings.
+The link itself would have a format like "For more information, see <<general-alert-action-settings,eneral settings>>".>
     description:
-     - "Something"
-     - "Something else."
+     - <Optional (asciidoc enclosed in single or double quotation marks) - The description content that appears below the group title.>
+     - <Each bullet renders as a separate paragraph.>

     settings:

-        # [Required] The setting name.
-      - setting: xpack.encryptedSavedObjects.encryptionKey
+      - setting: <Required (string) - The setting name, e.g. xpack.encryptedSavedObjects.encryptionKey>

-        # [Required] Markdown format wrapped in single or double quotation marks.
-This becomes the description content below the setting.
-Each bullet renders as a separate paragraph.
         description:
-          - "A string of 32 or more characters used to encrypt sensitive properties on alerting rules and actions before they're stored in {es}.
-Third party credentials &mdash; such as the username and password used to connect to an SMTP service &mdash; are an example of encrypted properties."
-          - "{kib} offers a <<kibana-encryption-keys, CLI tool>> to help generate this encryption key."
-          - "If not set, {kib} will generate a random key on startup, but all alerting and action functions will be blocked.
-Generated keys are not allowed for alerting and actions because when a new key is generated on restart, existing encrypted data becomes inaccessible.
-For the same reason, alerting and actions in high-availability deployments of {kib} will behave unexpectedly if the key isn't the same on all instances of {kib}."
-          - "Although the key can be specified in clear text in `kibana.yml`, it's recommended to store this key securely in the <<secure-settings,{kib} Keystore>>.
-Be sure to back up the encryption key value somewhere safe, as your alerting rules and actions will cease to function due to decryption failures should you lose it.
-If you want to rotate the encryption key, be sure to follow the instructions on <<encryption-key-rotation, encryption key rotation>>."

-        # [Optional] Markdown format wrapped in single or double quotation marks.
+          - <Required (Asciidoc enclosed in single or double quotation marks) - A description of the setting>
-        # For a beta release, set 'state' to "technical-preview" and the standard disclaimer will be added.
-        # For non-public settings, set state to 'hidden' and the setting won't be displayed in the docs.
-        # For a deprecated setting, use 'Deprecated' and add a 'state_guidance' field with the details, as shown below.
-        state: Deprecated
+          - <Each bullet renders as a separate paragraph.>
+        state: <Optional (one of 'deprecated', 'technical-preview', or 'hidden') - For 'deprecated', use the 'state_guidance' field below if you want to provide additional detail such as the version in which the setting was deprecated and what other setting to use instead.
+For 'technical-preview', a standard disclaimer is added.
+For 'hidden', the setting won't be rendered in the docs.>
-        state_guidance: "Starting in version 8.0.0 this setting is deprecated.
+        state_guidance: <Optional (asciidoc enclosed in single or double quotation marks) - Additional detail to provide for a deprecated setting, e.g., "Starting in version 8.0.0 this setting is deprecated.
 Use <<action-config-custom-host-verification-mode,`xpack.actions.customHostSettings.ssl.verificationMode`>> instead."

-        [Optional] Markdown format wrapped in single or double quotation marks.
-Can be one of 'note:', 'warning:', 'tip:', 'important:'.
-The warning, note, or whichever will appear below the last paragraph of the setting description.
-        warning: "This feature is available in Kibana 7.17.4 and 8.3.0 onwards but is not supported in Kibana 8.0, 8.1 or 8.2."
+        note: <Optional (asciidoc enclosed in single or double quotation marks) - Text to display in a special "Note:" call-out box. e.g., "Feature Name is available in Kibana 7.17.4 and 8.3.0 onwards but is not supported in Kibana 8.0, 8.1 or 8.2.">

-        # [Optional] The default value for the setting.
-        default: true

-        # [Required only for Elasticsearch settings] One of 'dynamic', 'static'.
-        type: static
+        tip: <Optional (asciidoc enclosed in single or double quotation marks) - Text to display in a special "Tip:" call-out box.
+        warning: <Optional (asciidoc enclosed in single or double quotation marks) - Text to display in a special "Warning:" call-out box,

-        # [Optional] Markdown format wrapped in single or double quotation marks.
-Format is "`option` - description of the option"
+        important: <Optional (asciidoc enclosed in single or double quotation marks) - Text to display in a special "Important:" call-out box.
+        default: <Optional (string) - The default value for the setting.>
+        type: <Optional (one of 'static' or 'dynamic') - Used for Elasticsearch settings only>
         options:
-          - "`yes` - a description"
-          - "`no` - a different description"
-          - "`maybe`- yet another description"
+          - "`option-name` - description" <Optional (asciidoc enclosed in single or double quotation marks) - Text to describe the setting option.
+          - "`option-name` - description" <Optional (asciidoc enclosed in single or double quotation marks) - Text to describe the setting option.
+          - "`option-name` - description" <Optional (asciidoc enclosed in single or double quotation marks) - Text to describe the setting option.

         # [Required] Any of `self-managed`, `cloud', and 'serverless'.
 If there are any additional details, such as if the setting values are different on Cloud versus On-prem, that can be put in the setting description or the option description, above.
         platforms:
-          - self-managed
+          - <Optional (one of 'self-managed', 'cloud', or 'serverless') - List each environment where the setting is available.
+If there are any additional details, such as if the setting values are different on Cloud versus On-prem, that can be put in the setting description or the option-name details, above.
+          - <Optional (one of 'self-managed', 'cloud', or 'serverless')
+          - <Optional (one of 'self-managed', 'cloud', or 'serverless')
 ```